teresa812/Literature-Review/README.md

 ## README: Exploring Compiled and Interpreted Programming Languages with ChatGPT

 ### Introduction
-This README documents my exploration of the differences between compiled and interpreted programming languages using ChatGPT (GPT-4).
-I leveraged the model to gather insights on these topics, refine the results, and create a structured, engaging narrative.
-Throughout the process, I sought to balance clarity with technical depth, using concise explanations and helpful references.
-The goal was to create a document that is not only informative but also easy to follow for anyone new to programming languages.
+This document serves as an exploration of the key differences between compiled and interpreted programming languages, with the assistance of ChatGPT (GPT-4).
+The goal of this literature review is to break down complex concepts into accessible insights while maintaining technical depth.
+Through leveraging ChatGPT, I aimed to gather relevant information, refine the details, and present a structured narrative that would benefit both novice and experienced readers.
+The focus is on delivering clear and concise explanations of fundamental programming language types, their hybrid models, and the historical and theoretical contexts that have shaped modern language design.

 ### Initial Question: Compiled vs. Interpreted Languages
 I started by asking ChatGPT, **“What are the key differences between compiled and interpreted programming languages?”**.
 Below is a short summary of some of the information gathered from the model: